 Our Learning Support Co-ordinator works closely with a team of teachers and assistants to support those with individual learning needs.
 We want all pupils to reach their full potential and develop strong self-esteem.
 We offer friendly and structured support in a relaxed atmosphere, where students can grow in confidence; follow structured programmes to address their difficulties; learn to “have a go” and tackle challenges; and take advantage of multisensory techniques, using games, IT, tactile and visual aids.
 Over time, they learn to value their strengths and gradually take control of their learning.

 When they join us, some children will have been identified as having a Specific Educational Need by their previous school, and programmes already in place continue.
-All other new pupils are observed and monitored, so that we can identify and address any concerns swiftly.
+All other new pupils are observed and monitored, so that we can discover and address any concerns swiftly.
 We use assessment and teacher observation to identify children with learning support needs and have established schemes of work in place to boost understanding of the curriculum.

 Many problems associated with specific learning difficulties are addressed as a matter of routine within school.
 Support is normally provided through classroom and homework differentiation.
 We provide teachers with an outline of the pupil’s difficulties and guidelines for supporting the pupil’s learning.
 We do not routinely provide a dedicated classroom assistant for learning support unless through the provision of a Statement of Special Educational Need/EHCP or bought in by the parent/guardian at the School’s request.